Piao3Yeh/Serial-Port/README.md

 # Serial-Port
-Just  a serial example .(windows, c)
+Just  a serial example .
+sending some numbers to the serial port. used:windows, c